Are Elites Meritocratic and Efficiency-Seeking? Evidence from MBA Students: Introduction

-To understand why future elites implement more unequal distributions than the average American, we use their redistributive decisions to classify them according to established fairness ideals in the literature.
-Following the standard methodology from \cite{almas.etal2020}, we estimate that $9.9$ percent of MBA students are egalitarians, $23.2$ percent are libertarians, $22.7$ percent are meritocrats, and $44.3$ percent do not fit any of these three fairness ideals.
-Relative to U.S.-representative samples, the fraction of egalitarians is similar, the fractions of meritocrats and libertarians are lower, and the fraction that cannot be classified into any of the main ideals is much larger \citep{almas.etal2020, almas2025fairness, cohn.etal2023, preuss2025inequality}.
-To uncover more information about these unclassified types, we exploit our repeated-measure design and find that many of these unclassified spectators display weak meritocratic tendencies---they redistribute more when inequality stems from luck than from performance, but still allow luck to command an earnings premium.
-Analysis of open-ended responses regarding perceived drivers of U.S. inequality further reveals that these spectators blend a belief in the value of hard work with recognition of unequal opportunities.
+To understand why future elites implement more unequal distributions than the average American, we classify them according to established fairness ideals in the literature.
+Following the standard methodology of \cite{almas.etal2020}, we estimate that $\getval{egal_share_btw}$ percent of MBA students are egalitarians, $\getval{lib_share_btw}$ percent are libertarians, $\getval{merit_share_btw}$ percent are meritocrats, and $\getval{other_share_btw}$ percent do not fit any of these three fairness ideals.
+Relative to representative U.S.\ samples, the fraction of egalitarians is similar, the fractions of meritocrats and libertarians are lower, and the unclassified fraction is much larger \citep{almas.etal2020, almas2025fairness, cohn.etal2023, preuss2025inequality, harrs2025fairness}.
+We use our repeated-measures design and find that many of these unclassified spectators display weak meritocratic tendencies---they redistribute more when inequality stems from luck than from performance, but still allow luck-based winners to retain an earnings premium.
+We refer to these unclassified weak meritocrats as ``moderates.''
+Open-ended responses on the drivers of U.S.\ inequality show that moderates attribute inequality to multiple forces---education, unequal opportunities, and discrimination---a profile distinct from any standard fairness ideal.

-Our findings raise the possibility that redistributive policies in the U.S. remain more limited than what the average citizen would prefer due to elites' stronger tolerance for inequality and their disproportionate influence on policy decisions.
-This mismatch between citizen preferences and policy outcomes aligns with the observation that the U.S. remains a highly unequal country despite widespread support for a more egalitarian distribution \citep{norton.ariely2011, norton.ariely2013}.
-This preference gap also aligns with recent evidence that the welfare weights implied by actual U.S. tax and transfer policies are less progressive than those of the general population, with high-income individuals receiving disproportionate weight \citep{capozza2024should}.
+Our findings suggest that U.S.\ redistributive policies remain more limited than the average citizen would prefer because elites, exerting disproportionate influence on policy, tolerate more inequality.
+This mismatch fits a broader puzzle: the U.S.\ remains a highly unequal country despite widespread support for a more egalitarian distribution \citep{norton.ariely2011, norton.ariely2013}.
+This preference gap is also consistent with recent evidence that the welfare weights implied by actual U.S.\ tax and transfer policies are less progressive than those of the general population, with high-income individuals receiving disproportionate weight \citep{capozza2024should}.